Key findings

 Ferry Plaza Farmers Market in San Francisco, California

 Located in San Francisco, the Ferry Plaza Farmers Market offers scenic views, savvy shoppers, and incredible local produce.
-This market is open every day inside the beautiful One Ferry Building, providing a rain-or-shine shopping experience.
+This market is open three days a week (Saturday 8am-2pm, Tuesday 10am-2pm, and Thursday 10am-2pm), year-round, rain or shine, and takes place outdoors at the Ferry Plaza.
 It is a must-see destination for its stunning waterfront location and wide variety of fresh fruits and vegetables.

 Davis Farmers Market in Davis, California